NFL divisional round odds, betting lines, spreads: Playoff picks from 10,000 computer sims

 How to make divisional round NFL picks

-The model has also made the call on who wins and covers in every other game on the divisional round NFL schedule and just revealed an underdog projected to outright win, potentially giving you a huge payday.
+The model has also made the call on who wins and covers in every other game on the divisional round NFL schedule and just revealed a team projected to win in nearly 70% of simulations, potentially giving you a huge payday.
 You can only get every pick for every game at SportsLine, and for a limited time, get your first month at SportsLine for just $1 using promo code CHAMPIONSHIP.

-So what NFL divisional round picks can you make with confidence, and which underdog should you lock in now?
+So what NFL divisional round picks can you make with confidence, and which money line pick should you lock in now?
 Check out the latest NFL odds below, then visit SportsLine to see which teams win and cover the spread, all from a proven computer model that has returned well over $7,000, and find out.

 Divisional round NFL betting odds, lines, live spreads, scores